jackiezzz24/Hand-Gesture-Recognition/README.md

 + Link to the presentation: https://docs.google.com/presentation/d/1xRxHIItC6WE2nR0kjdnhXeszH_jcaiEDrWW2PPPUIck/edit?usp=sharing

-+ Link to the video:
++ Link to the demo video: